Bora (wind)

 The bora is a northerly to north-easterly katabatic wind in areas near the Adriatic Sea.
 Similar nomenclature is used for north-eastern winds in other littoral areas of eastern Mediterranean and Black Sea basins.

 Name

-It is known in Greek as μπόρα (mpóra, pronounced bora) and Italian as bora.
+It is known in Greek as μπόρα (mpóra, pronounced bora), Albanian as veriu and Italian as bora.
 In English, the name bora is used.
 The Serbo-Croatian name bura and Slovene burja are not etymologically related to bora; they derive from Common Slavic burja 'storm' (from the verb *burĭti), and the meaning 'bora' developed later.

 The same root as bora is found in the name of the Greek mythological figure of Boreas (Βορέας), and the Modern Greek word for the north wind βοράς.
 Historical linguists speculate that the name may derive from a Proto-Indo-European root *g^{w}orh_{x}- 'mountain', which gave rise to Slavic gora and Sanskrit giri-, both 'mountain'.